 Knowing how to screenshot on Mac is a crucial skill that will come in handy sooner or later.
-Even if you don’t need it right this moment and are just using your Mac or Apple laptop to binge Netflix and make Zoom calls to friends and family, there will come a time where taking a screenshot will be necessary.
+Even if you don’t need it right this moment and are just using one of the best Macbook or Macs to binge Netflix and make Zoom calls to friends and family, there will come a time when taking a screenshot will be necessary.

-Thankfully, it’s a very simple process to do, whether you’re running macOS Big Sur or macOS Monterey.
-And, though it’s simple, it’s versatile, so you can capture an open window, the entire screen, or just a specific portion of the screen.
+Thankfully, it’s a very simple process to do, whether you’re running macOS Monterey or macOS Ventura, and it’s versatile, meaning you can capture an open window, the entire screen, or just a specific portion of the screen.
 You can even use the same tool to take a video recording of your screen or to annotate your screenshots before sending them to a friend or colleague.

 With this guide, you’ll learn the ins and outs of taking a screenshot on Mac.
 We’ll show you how to take full advantage of macOS’ Screenshot tool.
 And, before long, you’ll find yourself taking screenshots like a computer wizard.